 This course builds on the skills and knowledge gained at Level 2 providing opportunities for students to build their own engineering product.
 Past projects have included mini-motorbikes, drift trikes and radio-controlled models.
-The assessments are a mix of Level 2 and 3 Standards, which continue to count towards a Mechanical apprenticeship if students are considering this vocational pathway.
-Optional Achievement Standards are offered to enable Course Endorsement.
-This course works well for Electronics students wanting to construct the mechanical elements of a larger design project.
+We will use unit standards offered by Competenz which assess practical skills in machining and fabrication.
+Optional Achievement standards are offered to those students who have completed Level 2 Achievement standards elsewhere in Technology/Design & Visual Communication to enable course endorsement.
+This course works well for Technology students wanting to construct the mechanical elements of a larger design project.

-Recommended Entry Criteria: 14 credits Level 2 Mechanical Engineering including Level 2 Safety Standard, or see HOD.
+Recommended Entry Criteria: 14 credits Level 2 Mechanical Engineering.